Neil H. Buchanan

 Washington, District Of Columbia 20052

-Neil H. Buchanan teaches tax law and tax policy, and he has also taught contracts and law and economics.
-His research addresses the long-term tax and spending patterns of the federal government, focusing on budget deficits, the national debt, health care costs, and Social Security.
-He also is engaged in a long-term research project that asks how current policy choices should be shaped by concerns for the interests of future generations.
+Neil H. Buchanan currently teaches tax law and tax policy, and he has also taught contracts and law and economics.
+His research addresses the taxing and spending policies of the federal government, focusing on budget deficits, the national debt, health care costs, and Social Security.
+He also is engaged in a research project that asks how current policy choices should be shaped by concerns for the interests of future generations.